Cancellations are an unavoidable part of hosting on Airbnb and they can throw a wrench in your plans if you’re not prepared.

 The stricter option for long-term stays, guests can obtain a full refund if they cancel within 48 hours of booking as long as it is 28 days or more to check-in.

-Cancellations after this period will see hosts paid 100% for the nights already stayed and the next 30 nights.
-If the reservation has less than 30 days left, you will get paid 100% for the remaining nights.
+Cancellations after this period will see hosts paid 100% for the nights already stayed as well as the next 30 nights.
+If the reservation has less than 30 days left, you will get paid 100% for the number of the remaining nights.

 More of an option rather than a policy, this works in concert with a discount.